| ‘Buenos Aires Tour’ was an

 Estero and México, the corner where the beat on the glass was

+given.
 Each of them, in different moments,

 sometimes together sometimes alone, while living abroad or in the city,